Close

 Challenge 2: Residence Visa Validity Issues

-The Problem: Your UAE residence visa expires within 3 months of your intended China travel date, creating uncertainty about visa approval.
+The Problem: Your UAE residence visa expires within 6 months of your intended China travel date, creating uncertainty about visa approval.
+This is a frequently misunderstood requirement that causes numerous rejections.

-The Solution: Chinese visa authorities require UAE residence permits valid for at least 3 months beyond your return date.
+The Solution: Chinese visa authorities require UAE residence permits valid for at least 6 months from your application date—not your travel date or return date.
+This is a firm requirement.
 If you're in the renewal window:

 Challenge 3: Previous Visa Overstay or Rejection History